 Also be aware that there’s a motor vehicle entry fee ($8 per day); it usually works out much better if you buy the annual pass.

-10. CROWS NEST NATIONAL PARK | ~160KM / 2HRS
+15. CROWS NEST NATIONAL PARK | ~160KM / 2HRS

 Crows Nest is a tiny, tiny national park north of Toowoomba.

-The campground only has 13 sites and half of those are unavailable due to COVID distancing rules at present.
-The camping area isn’t on my list of favourite campgrounds ever – it’s set up in a circle with central views of the toilet block – but it’s full of kookaburras and who can say no to those beautiful birds!
+The camping area isn’t on my list of favourite campgrounds ever.
+It’s set up in a circle with central views of the toilet block – but it’s full of kookaburras and who can say no to those beautiful birds!

-There are a couple of short walks to rockpools (check water levels first, if stagnant, don’t swim) and not much else to do.
+There are a couple of short walks to rock pools (check water levels first, if stagnant, don’t swim) and not much else to do.
 That’s kind of the charm though as it means plenty of time for relaxing.

-11. BUNYA MOUNTAINS NATIONAL PARK | ~240KM / 3HRS
+16. BUNYA MOUNTAINS NATIONAL PARK | ~240KM / 3HRS

 The Bunya Mountains are a plateau that offers fabulous views (and sunsets) out west.